OpenEnergyPlatform/ontology/.github/pull_request_template.md

 ## Summary of the discussion

-Here describe the findings of the discussion in the issue or meeting.
+Describe the findings of the discussion in the issue or meeting.

-## Type of change
+## Type of change (CHANGELOG.md)

 ### Added
 - Added a new class [#](https://github.com/OpenEnergyPlatform/ontology/issues/)